wastl/disambiguation/README.md

 ## Training (wsd-create)

-The training tool is used to load a collection of RDF files, create an in-memory representation of the graph, and compute edge weights for each edge in the graph.
+The training tool is used to load a collection of RDF files, create an in-memory representation of the graph, and compute edge weights for each edge in the graph as well as graph partitions for the different relatedness algorithms.
 The output is written into a set of binary files that can be used by the other tools for more efficiently working with the data.
 The tool can be called from command line using the following options:

     Usage: wsd-create [-f format] [-o outfile] [-i infile] [-p] [-w] [-e num] [-v num] [-t threads] rdffiles...
     Options: